‘Life-threatening’ blizzard will slam Iowa as record-low temps or tornado-spawning storms could hit the South and East Coast - KESQ

 Milwaukee, Wisconsin

-Alert: A winter storm warning is in effect from 6 a.m.
-CT Friday to noon CT Saturday.
+Alert: A winter storm warning is in effect until noon CT Saturday.

+Peak snowfall: The heaviest snowfall is expected to last until noon CT Friday

 Snowfall: Expected snow accumulations include 3 to 7 inches along the lakeshore to 6 to 11 inches farther inland.

-Peak snowfall: The heaviest snowfall is forecast between 6 a.m. to noon CT Friday

-Winds: Strong winds exceeding 30 mph – sometimes gusting up to 45 mph – are expected from Friday morning through Saturday.
+Winds: Strong winds exceeding 30 mph – sometimes gusting up to 45 mph – are forecast from Friday morning through Saturday.

 Minneapolis

-Alert: A winter weather advisory is in effect from 6 a.m.
-CT Friday to 6 a.m.
+Alert: A winter weather advisory is in effect until 6 a.m.
 CT Saturday.

 Snowfall: Total snow accumulations could reach 4 to 7 inches.